-Alameldeen and Wood [1] keep information compressed, for both instructions and data, only in level-

-2 cache and can dynamically choose to keep data in uncompressed form when the overhead of compression may cause degradation in performance.
+Alameldeen and Wood [1] keep information compressed, for both instructions and data, only in level-2 cache and can dynamically choose to keep data in uncompressed form when the overhead of compression may cause degradation in performance.
 Hallnor and Reinhardt [14] proposed a scheme that can map multiple compressed blocks into a single physical cache block using an indirect-index cache.
 This scheme maintains compressed data both in main memory and on-chip and enables the data to travel through the bus in compressed form.
 Therefore, this approach offers both extra space on main memory and cache, and higher transfer rates from main memory to cache.

-Postiff and Mudge [20] proposed smart-register-files aiming to solve the aliasing problem of more than one registers referring to the same datum, either address or data.
+Postiff and Mudge [22] proposed smart-register-files aiming to solve the aliasing problem of more than one registers referring to the same datum, either address or data.
 Hines et al. [15] proposed the use of an instruction register file to hold frequently executed instructions.
 An integrated compiler/hardware mechanism exploits this to reduce area and power.
+The high redundancy of a limited subset of values in data caches was identified in [26].
+A frequent-value cache was proposed to hold in compressed form the frequent values.

-Very relevant to our work is the paper by Sendag et al. [22] that introduces the notion of address correlation: two different addresses are correlated when at the same time they contain the same value.
+Very relevant to our work is the paper by Sendag et al. [24] that introduces the notion of address correlation: two different addresses are correlated when at the same time they contain the same value.
 Address correlation can improve performance if on a cache miss the correlated address is found in the cache.
-The authors investigate the limits of oracle address correlation, which is found to be significant, but do not propose a mechanism for detecting it.
+The authors investigated the limits of oracle address correlation, and found it to be significant, but did not propose a mechanism for detecting it.
 The concept of CCD is similar with address correlation because it also exploits the duplication of content at different addresses.
-Nonetheless, our work is distinct because: (a) we consider the duplication of instruction blocks whereas in [22] the focus is individual data values, and (b) we propose a hardware mechanism for detecting and exploiting CCD.
+Nonetheless, our work is distinct because: (a) we consider the duplication of instruction blocks whereas in [24] the focus is individual data values, and (b) we propose a hardware mechanism for detecting and exploiting CCD.

-CCD work can also borrow many concepts from the research in the area of code compaction [10], [5], [9].
+CCD work can also borrow many concepts from the research in the area of code compaction [5, 9, 10].
 Code compaction methods are used to reduce the executable code size without a need to decompress the compacted code to execute it.
 The main idea behind most compaction techniques is to have the compiler back-end identify repeated sequences in a program and eliminate the repetition by either cross-jumping or procedural abstraction.
 Cross-jumping replaces all instances of a repeated sequence with a jump to a new location that contains a single copy of the repeated sequence.
 Procedural abstraction is used to convert a repeated sequence to a procedure and replace the repeated sequences with calls to this procedure.
 Control flow dominance criteria are used to decide which of the two methods is applied in each case of repetition [5].

-Code compaction transformations have also been proposed to convert "superficially" dissimilar sequences to repeated [9].
+Code compaction transformations have also been proposed to convert "superficially" dissimilar sequences to repeated

+[9].
 For example two sequences can perform exactly the same computation using different registers.
 These differences can be eliminated using move instructions to rename registers prior and after executing a compacted repeated sequence.